Home

 (1893-1938)

-Harry Oliver Minerd Sr. was born on April 12, 1893 at Bridgeport near Mt.
-Pleasant, Westmoreland County, PA, the son of Charles M. and Sabina (Pierce) Minerd.
+was born on April 12, 1893 at Bridgeport near Mt.
+Pleasant, Westmoreland County, PA, the son of Charles Marion and Sabina (Pierce) Minerd.

-Seen at right, Harry stands with his younger brother Ralph.
+Seen here, Harry stands with his younger brother Ralph in an early childhood portrait.

 Harry and his brothers Will and Ralph were baseball players in the coal mining company leagues around Mt.
 Pleasant.
 He is known to have played for the Buckeye team in 1910.
 Box scores of some of his games were published in the Connellsville (PA) Daily Courier and are preserved today in the Minerd Minard Miner Minor Archives.

-Harry married Mazie Rumbaugh (1893-1952), a native of Mt.
-Pleasant.
-They had two children, Catherine Myers and Harry Oliver Minerd Jr. They also adopted two children -- Gladys Kelley and Frank Brown.
+They produced two children, Catherine Myers and Harry Oliver Minerd Jr. and adopted two others -- Gladys Kelley and their nephew Frank Brown.

 In 1916, the Minerds resided at Keister, near Uniontown, Fayette County.
 That year, they became aware that an infant girl, Gladys Kelley, daughter of Louis and Gladys Kelley, needed foster care.
 They took in the baby and then sued to adopt the baby, which was approved by the Fayette County Court of Common Pleas on Oct.
 27, 1916.
 The fate of the little girl is unknown, though it's suspected that she died young.